EVENTS

 Today, most of these elderly men and women remain unremembered ghosts, whose lives, and suffering would have been forgotten by history had not an incredible group of Theresienstadt artists felt compelled to secretly draw their plight.

-In this talk, we will examine the artwork these brave artists created in that hellish place and by doing so, we will give a face to these faceless victims, and remember their humanity.
+The talk examined the artwork these brave artists created in that hellish place, and by doing so, it gave a face to these faceless victims and reminded them of their humanity.

 "March of the Living Scroll" 13-15 May 2022